Entertainment, Discretionary and Reimbursement of other Business Related Expenses

-- What - Purpose and Benefit: A statement must be included indicating what type of event occurred, how the entertainment benefited the University of Houston-Victoria and clarifying the relationship of the persons in attendance to the particular aspects of the University's programs or activities which will be benefited.
+- What - Purpose and Benefit: A statement must be included indicating what type of event occurred, how the entertainment benefited the University and clarifying the relationship of the persons in attendance to the particular aspects of the University's programs or activities which will be benefited.
 (Titles, committee name, field of interest of person being entertained, reason for visitor being on campus, etc.)

 - When and Where: The time, date and place of entertainment.

 - If alcoholic beverages were served, the time that alcohol was served is also required, since employees may not consume alcoholic beverages during normal business hours.
 Refer to UHS Administrative Memorandum 03.A.02 for additional requirements.

 Reimbursement will not be made for entertainment or other business expenditures unless the documentation and proper approvals are complete.
 Reimbursements that cannot be properly documented or justified will not be paid, and the individual faculty or staff member must bear the cost of the expense.